Digital Learning Plan: Origins and Rationale

 - As students use technology to support their learning, schools are faced with a growing need to protect student privacy continuously while allowing the appropriate use of data to personalize learning, advance research, and visualize student progress for families and teachers.

 Another critical touch point used in the development of the 2016 Wisconsin Digital Learning Plan is the recently re-authorized Every Student Succeeds Act (ESSA).
-As school districts plan for the implementation of the ESSA, the role of digital literacy and library programming to provide instructional supports is more prominent than ever before.
+As school districts plan for the implementation of the ESSA, the role of digital literacy programming to provide instructional supports is more prominent than ever before.
 Every section of ESSA makes some reference to the role of technology as it relates to student and professional learning.